Messages

 -

-The Message location indicates how the message should be displayed:
+Select a Message location to determine how the message should be displayed:

 clear_panel